-Alka Mulakaluri (AD – NAMA, AWP, LMT ) is an Ayurvedic Practitioner and Panchakarma specialist who has been practising and teaching Ayurveda in the Bay Area since the last 13 years.
+Alka Mulakaluri (AD – NAMA, AWP, LMT ) is an Ayurvedic Practitioner and Panchakarma specialist who has been practicing and teaching Ayurveda in the Bay Area for the last 13 years.
 She is also a CA-licensed massage therapist.
-Her rich Ayurvedic training coupled with her massage training offer her an edge in the practice of Ayurveda, as it is easier for practitioners like her to circumvent some of the restrictions of a stand-alone Ayurvedic practice.
+Her rich Ayurvedic training coupled with her massage training offers her an edge in the practice of Ayurveda, as it is easier for practitioners like her to circumvent some of the restrictions of a stand-alone Ayurvedic practice.
 The biggest restriction is the license to touch, which can vary between states and counties.
 By combining the licensure with a traditional Ayurvedic healing approach, you can perform all of the wonderful Ayurvedic therapies for the deepest healing.

-“Ayurveda is not only diet, lifestyle and herbal remedies,” Alka reminds us.
+“Ayurveda is not only diet, lifestyle, and herbal remedies,” Alka reminds us.
 “It is also taking care of our physical body.
-Ayurvedic bodywork completes an Ayurvedic approach to healing the mind body system as a whole, all-encompassing tool.”
+Ayurvedic bodywork completes an Ayurvedic approach to healing the mind-body system as a whole, all-encompassing tool.”